 A tactic commonly used by experienced preppers is to set up and hide caches on the route to your BoL.

-A cache is a collection of items that is stored away and hidden for future use.
+A cache is a collection of items that are stored away and hidden for future use.
 Many caches are even buried in a specific location to ensure that nobody but you can ever find it.

 Do You Plan On Carrying Your Weapons and Ammo In a Separate Bag?